4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

 Step 5: Maintain a Consistent Bedtime Routine

-Action: A steady bedtime routine is your secret weapon during the 4-month sleep regression.
+A steady bedtime routine is your secret weapon during this regression.
 Put your baby to bed at the same time each night and include calming activities such as:

 Warm bath → Pajamas → Feeding → Story → Lullaby → Sleep